richardharrington/disrupt-to-bullshit/README.md

 2. [The Disruption Machine](http://www.newyorker.com/reporting/2014/06/23/140623fa_fact_lepore), an article by Jill Lepore in the June 23, 2014, issue of the New Yorker.

-If you have both cloud-to-butt and disrupt-to-bullshit installed, I highly recommend [this webpage](http://www.forbes.com/sites/gregsatell/2014/01/05/why-the-cloud-just-might-be-the-most-disruptive-technology-ever/). a browser extension which changes 'disrupt' to 'bullshit'.
-Inspired by cloud-to-butt.
+If you have both cloud-to-butt and disrupt-to-bullshit installed, I highly recommend [this webpage](http://www.forbes.com/sites/gregsatell/2014/01/05/why-the-cloud-just-might-be-the-most-disruptive-technology-ever/).

 ### Installation